-- 1. Under all conditions VDDQ must be less than or equal to VDD - 2.
+- 1. Under all conditions VDDQ must be less than or equal to VDD. - 2.
 VDDQ tracks with VDD.
-AC parameters are measured with VDD and VDDQ tied together. - 3.
-VDD & VDDQ rating are determined by operation voltage.
+AC parameters are measured with VDD and VDDQ tied together.

 Table 13.
 Single-Ended AC and DC Input Levels for Command and Address